spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

 2. The resultant stage graph will correctly resolve child stage `dependsOn` dependencies.
 Note that the stage `finalWait` stage only depends on `buildChrome.publishTarget`, rather than every stage defined by the Partial.

-Further, just as Modules can reference other Modules, Partials can reference other Partials, however it's recommended to keep Partial references to a minimum.

 # Injection